w3c/wot/plugfest/2018-bundang/preparation-oracle.md

 #### Generating Thing Descriptions
 Alternatively, a device model for a new device can be easily created in the Oracle IoT Cloud Service using the management console.
 This device model can be exported and the corresponding Thing Description can be automatically generated using the dm2td converter.
-This dm2td converter is provided in the "oracle-tools" folder.
+The dm2td converter is provided in the "oracle-tools" folder.

 Oracle offers to assist other Plugfest participants to create simulated devices on demand.
 If you are interested, please contact Michael.Lagally@oracle.com - preferably already before the plug fest.